-Click Next to proceed.
-On the form factors screen, enable the Phone and Tablet option and set the minimum SDK setting to API 26: Android 8.0 (Oreo).
+Set the minimum SDK setting to API 26: Android 8.0 (Oreo).
 This is the SDK that will be used in most of the projects created in this book unless a necessary feature is only available in a more recent version.
 While Android Studio allows older SDK versions to be selected, many of the security and privacy features built into Android were only introduced after the API 25 SDK was released.
 To improve app security, Google announced that starting in August 2018 the Google Play store will only accept new apps built using API 26 or newer.
-This same restriction is also applied to updates of existing apps after October 2018.
-Since the project is not intended for Google TV, Android Auto or wearable devices, leave the remaining options disabled before clicking Next.
-Instant Apps will not be covered until later in this book so make sure that the Include Android Instant App support option is disabled.
+This same restriction was also applied to updates of existing apps after October 2018.

+Instant Apps will not be covered until later in this book so make sure that the This project will support instant apps option is disabled.